bsaleh524/keyboard_recorder/README.md

 ## Training and testing CoAtNet Fusion Model

 Simply run the `preprocessing/preprocess_and_train.ipynb` notebook to run all five experiments.
 It will automatically preprocess the data and train on all five experiments.

+## Inferring:

+Use the `infer.ipynb` notebook under the `preprocessing` folder to infer on your own data in the `preprocessed_data/experiments` folders.

 ## Running the Tableau Dashboard